-When we hail a cab or, the modern-day equivaluberent, call for an Uber, we expect to be getting a safe ride to our location.
+When we hail a cab or, the modern-day equivalent, call for an Uber, we expect to be getting a safe ride to our location.
 That’s what we pay them.
 In fact, often people are trying to make the safe choice and responsibly avoiding driving while intoxicated.
 However, a senseless act of violence in Michigan and a lawsuit pending here in California are both drawing attention to the safety of taxis and Ubers.
 As a taxi accident lawyer in San Francisco, Greg Brod has experience advocating for those injured when then entrusted the driving to someone else.

 Uber Driver Suspected in Spree Shooting in Michigan